koraytugay/koraytugay.github.io/content/various/maven.md

 Dependencies are uniquely identified using coordinates named __GAV__: __groupId__, __artifactId__ and __version__.

 ### Transitive Dependencies
 __A transitive dependency is a dependency of a dependency.__ If project-a depends on project-b, which in turn depends on project-c, _project-c is considered to be a transitive dependency of project-a_.
 Maven manages transitive dependencies and keeps track of all of the dependencies required to compile and run an application by building a graph of dependencies and dealing with any conflicts and overlaps.
-If two projects depend on the same groupId and artifactId, Maven will sort out which dependency to use always favoring the more recent version.
+If two projects depend on the same `groupId` and `groupId`, Maven will sort out which dependency to use always favoring the more recent version.

 Transitive dependencies can be excluded and/or replaced as follows: